mfractor/mfractor.content/mfractor-for-visual-studios-release/readme.md

 ## Benefits of MFractor for Visual Studio Windows

-MFractor really shines in two major areas of Xamarin development; writing beautiful, bug free XAML and managing the image assets in your Android and iOS projects.
+MFractor shines in two major areas of Xamarin development; writing beautiful, bug free XAML and managing your Android and iOS projects image assets.

 ### Craft Beautiful XAML
 Amongst Xamarin developers, Xamarin.Forms is a very popular way to create compelling mobile applications with maximum code reuse using C# and XAML.